mikicz/ucl-photonics-oss-talks/oss.md

 - Linting is analysing and finding issues in code using static code analysis
 - Linters are tools which read the code (without execution) and raise issues
 - Ranges from basic to quite sofisticated
-  - check no line has training spaces
+  - check no line has trailing spaces
   - check all used code is imported
   - check for inefficient code
 - Better linters even fix the issue for you